Brandon Hagel: Playing career

 Hagel began his Bantam and Midget AAA ice hockey career with the Fort Saskatchewan Rangers in the Alberta Midget Hockey League (AMHL).
-In spite of recording 41 points in 33 games during the 2012–13 AMHL season, he was overlooked in the 2013 Western Hockey League (WHL) Bantam draft being too slight.
-Following this, he finished third in the AMJHL in scoring and was named to the Second All-Star Team.
+Despite recording 41 points in 33 games during the 2012–13 AMHL season, he was overlooked in the 2013 Western Hockey League (WHL) Bantam draft.
+Following this, he finished third in the AMHL in points and was named to the Second All-Star Team.
 He finished his Bantam and Midget career playing with the Whitecourt Wolverines and recording one goal and two assists in two games.

 Major junior

-On September 17, 2015, Hagel was signed as a free agent by the Red Deer Rebels in the Western Hockey League (WHL).
+On September 17, 2015, Hagel was signed as a free agent by the Red Deer Rebels in the Western Hockey League.
 In his rookie season with the team, he helped lead them to the 2016 Memorial Cup against the London Knights and earned a final ranking of 104th overall by the NHL Central Scouting Bureau.
-He attributed much of his success to head coach and GM Brent Sutter, saying "[h]aving Brent as a coach, he pushes you every night.
-You have to get into the hard areas and the dirty areas for success to come....That’s what has sunk in is that for success to come, those things have to happen first.
+In an interview, Hagel attributed much of his success to head coach and general manager Brent Sutter, saying "having Brent as a coach, he pushes you every night.
+You have to get into the hard areas and the dirty areas for success to come...That’s what has sunk in is that for success to come, those things have to happen first.
 When those happen, success is going to come."
-Hagel was eventually selected 159th overall by the Buffalo Sabres in the 2016 NHL Entry Draft.
+Hagel was eventually selected 159th overall by the Buffalo Sabres in the 2016 NHL entry draft.

-Prior to the 2017–18 season, Hagel participated in both the Rebels and Sabres' training camps.
-During a scrimmage with the Rebels, Hagel suffered a knee-on-knee injury and was expected to be returned to the WHL to complete the season.
-In spite of this, he was named an alternate captain and recorded three goals and two assists in back-to-back games against the Edmonton Oil Kings.
+Prior to the 2017–18 season, Hagel participated in both the Rebels' and Sabres' training camps.
+During a scrimmage with the Rebels, Hagel suffered a knee injury and was expected to be returned to the WHL to complete the season.
+Despite this, he was named an alternate captain and recorded three goals and two assists in back-to-back games against the Edmonton Oil Kings.
 Although he was healthy to begin the season, Hagel experienced an upper body injury and missed six weeks to recover.

-By June 1, 2018, the Sabres were unable to sign Hagel to a contract and relinquished their rights to him, allowing him to become eligible for the 2018 NHL Entry Draft.
+By June 1, 2018, the Sabres had not signed Hagel to a contract and relinquished their rights to him, allowing him to become eligible for the 2018 NHL entry draft.
 He was subsequently invited to the Montreal Canadiens training camp on a tryout basis but began to 2018–19 season with the Rebels.
 After recording 30 points in 19 games, he signed a three-year, entry-level contract with the Chicago Blackhawks worth $925,000.
 He continued his success through his final season in the WHL, where he set a new franchise record for most assists and was selected for the WHL Eastern Conference Second All-Star Team.
 Hagel surpassed Arron Asham's 161 former franchise assist record on February 9, 2019, in a game against the Moose Jaw Warriors.
-On March 1, 2019, Hagel scored his 100th WHL point and 38th goal of the season in a 7–4 loss to the Medicine Hat Tigers.
+On March 1, 2019, Hagel scored his 100th WHL point and 38th goal of the season in a 4–7 loss to the Medicine Hat Tigers.